wisscot/LaoJi/Misc/CodingInterview.md

 ## Thinking

-* Solution 0: Brute force   \
+* Solution 0/1/2: Brute force / ...
-  simulate human brain solving

-* Solutions 1/2/..

-* Data Structures needed

-* Layout the outline of the algorithm   \
-  Time complexity, Space complexity
+* Time complexity & Space complexity

 When Stuck
+* Try:

-* Try if we can guess an answer and verify it -> Binary Search on result
+  - if we can guess an answer and verify it -> Binary Search on result

-* Try Segment Tree
+  - Segment Tree

-* Try Sort
+  - Sort

-* Try convert to Graph
+  - convert to Graph

-* Try find subproblem -> DP/recursion
+  - find subproblem -> DP/recursion

 ## Coding